Dajinder/Data-Science-Web-App-Using-Streamlit-and-Python/README.md

 4. pydeck = pip install pydeck
 5. plotly.express = pip install plotly-express

+Note: The dataset and python file should be present in same folder.
+Path of the folder should be entered correctly in the "DATA_URL"

-to run the program just use the command - streamlit run web_app.py
+To run the program just use the command "streamlit run web_app.py" in the command line.